nopigom119/Video_convert/README.md

 1. Download the latest `Video_Converter_All_In_One.exe` file from **[this Google Drive link](https://drive.google.com/file/d/1uWNeVElvI7K7inmPDOD7nTRnizvpsgGG/view?usp=drive_link)**.
 2. Run the `Video_Converter_All_In_One.exe` file.
 3.  **Interface Overview:**
+    * A language toggle button ('한국어'/'English') is available at the top-right of the application, allowing you to switch the interface language at any time.
     * The application has two main tabs: "Single File Conversion" and "Batch Folder Conversion."
     * **Single File Conversion Tab:**
         * Click "파일 선택" (Select File) to choose a video file.
 The file path and original extension will be displayed.